Validation of Quantum Elliptic Curve Point Addition Circuits: Results

-To fix the second inconsistency, we move the controlled modular subtraction and controlled modular addition gates to just before the equals gate.
+To fix the second inconsistency, I move the controlled modular subtraction and controlled modular addition gates to just before the equals gate.
 This change can be see in Fig. \ref{step-6} and is highlighted in red.
-Because these gates already act before the multi-0-controlled gate at the end of the circuit, we can move them to before the equals gate without changing the clearing logic for $\ket{f_1}$ and $\ket{f_2}$.
+Because these gates already act before the multi-0-controlled gate at the end of the circuit, I can move them to before the equals gate without changing the clearing logic for $\ket{f_1}$ and $\ket{f_2}$.
 Point doubling when $\ket{b}=\ket{y}=\ket{0}$ always results in the origin point.
-For this reason, if we set $\ket{(x_r, y_r)}$ to the origin point before the equals gate, it will no longer flip $\ket{f_4}$.
+For this reason, if I set $\ket{(x_r, y_r)}$ to the origin point before the equals gate, it will no longer flip $\ket{f_4}$.